Kanvas

 Shapes List

-Kanvas shows a live shapes list for the active layer: - Title shows active layer and shape count - Every shape entry shows type and size - Click a shape entry to select it on canvas
+Kanvas displays a live shapes list for the active layer: - The title shows the active layer and shape count - Each entry displays the shape type and size - Click an entry to select it on the canvas

 This is useful when shapes overlap and are hard to select directly.